TITLE 77: PUBLIC HEALTH

 "Chairman" or "Board Chair" means the presiding officer of HFSRB.

 "Change in the Bed Count of a Health Care Facility" means a change in a health care facility's authorized bed capacity, including reductions, increases with permit or allowable increases without permit.
-A permit or exemption shall be obtained prior to the construction or modification of a health care facility that: changes the bed capacity of a health care facility by increasing the total number of beds or by distributing beds among various categories of service or by relocating beds from one physical facility to another by more than 20 beds or 10% of total bed capacity as defined by the State Board in its Inventory of Health Care Facilities and Services and Need Determinations found on the Board's website at www.hfsrb.illinois.gov, whichever is less, over a 2-year period.
-[20 ILCS 3960/5] The two-year period begins on the date the additional beds or stations become operational.
-(See Section 1130.240(f) for more detail.)
+A permit or exemption shall be obtained prior to the construction or modification of a health care facility which: changes the bed capacity of a health care facility by increasing the total number of beds or by distributing beds among various categories of service or by relocating beds from one physical facility or site to another by more than 20 beds or 10% of total bed capacity as defined by the State Board in its Inventory of Health Care Facilities and Services and Need Determinations available at https://hfsrb.illinois.gov/inventories-data.html, whichever is less, over a 2-year period.
+(Section 5(c) of the Act) The two-year period begins on the date the additional beds or stations become operational.
+(See Section 1130.240(g).)

-"Change of Ownership" means a change in the person who has operational control of an existing health care facility or a change in the person who has ownership or control of a health care facility's physical plant and capital assets.
-A change of ownership is indicated by, but not limited to, the following transactions: sale, transfer, acquisition, leases, change of sponsorship or other means of transferring control.
+"Change of ownership of a health care facility" means a change in the person who has operational control of an existing health care facility or a change in the person who has ownership or control of a health care facility's physical plant and capital assets.
+A change in ownership is indicated by, but not limited to, the following transactions: sale, transfer, acquisition, lease, change of sponsorship or other means of transferring control.
 [20 ILCS 3960/3] Examples of change of ownership include:

-a transfer of stock or assets resulting in a person obtaining majority interest (i.e., over 50%) in the person who is licensed or certified (if the facility is not subject to licensure), or in the person who owns or controls the health care facility's physical plant and capital assets; or
+a transfer of stock or assets resulting in a person (parent or wholly owned entity) obtaining majority interest (i.e., over 50%) in the person (operator or licensee) who is licensed or certified (if the facility is not subject to licensure), or in the person (ownership entity) who owns or controls the health care facility's physical plant and capital assets; or

 the issuance of a license by IDPH to a person different from the current licensee; or